briansimiyuj/doctor-appointment-app/README.md

      Select Doctor Display component will be used to display the selected doctor

       1. Create a Select Doctor Display component and mount it on the Doctor Selector component and pass selected doctor and showDropdown state as props
+      2. If selected doctor is available, display the doctor's name and image.
+If not, display a message to select a doctor
+      3. Add a dropdown icon to the right of the doctor's name and image.
+When clicked, toggle the showDropdown state
+      4. Attach a function to the parent div to toggle the showDropdown state

 ### Settings Context